yugarinn/github-issues-notifier/README.md

 $ make run
 ```

-Also, it is possible to:
+It is also possible to:

 3. Check the logs: